Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 *Parameters:*
 - *target* - The other player whose team is being compared

+**plymeta:IsScoreboardInfoOverridden()** - Whether the player is currently overriding a piece of scoreboard information.\
+*Realm:* Client\
+*Added in:* 1.5.15

+*Returns:*
+- *isNameOverridden* - Whether the player name is currently overridden
+- *isColorOverridden* - Whether the row color is currently overridden
+- *isIconOverridden* - Whether the role icon is currently overridden

 **plymeta:IsShopRole()** - Whether the player has a shop (see `plymeta:CanUseShop` for determining if it is openable).\
 *Realm:* Client and Server\
 *Added in:* 1.0.0

-**plymeta:IsTargetIDOverridden()** - Whether the player is currently overriding a piece of Target ID information.\
+**plymeta:IsTargetIDOverridden()** - Whether the player is currently overriding a piece of target ID information.\
 *Realm:* Client\
 *Added in:* 1.5.15

 *Returns:*
-- *isIconOverridden* - Whether the Target ID role icon is currently overridden
+- *isIconOverridden* - Whether the target ID role icon is currently overridden
-- *isRingOverridden* - Whether the Target ID identification ring is currently overridden
+- *isRingOverridden* - Whether the target ID identification ring is currently overridden
-- *isTextOverridden* - Whether the Target ID text is currently overridden
+- *isTextOverridden* - Whether the target ID text is currently overridden

 **plymeta:IsTraitorTeam()** - Whether the player is on the traitor team.\
 *Realm:* Client and Server\